understanding our feelings

-“Writing a first draft is very much like watching a Polaroid develop.
+Assigning words to our feelings is the beginning of understanding them.
+The vast majority of them may not add up to anything of significance, but as you consider what you’ve written something of significance may begin to take shape.
+Writing in a journal “is very much like watching a Polaroid develop.
 You can’t—and, in fact, you’re not supposed to—know exactly what the picture is going to look like until it has finished developing.”
 (Anne Lamott, Bird by Bird-Some Instructions on Writing and Life.
 New York: Anchor Books Doubleday, 1995, 41)

 Writing in my journal is often this way.
 I don’t know what it all adds up to, but I will, if I just keep writing, exploring, discovering.
 Somehow out of the mess, insight emerges.

-“Freewriting is a useful outlet.
-We have lots in our heads that makes it hard to think straight and write clearly: we are mad at someone, sad about something, depressed about everything.
-Perhaps even inconveniently happy.
-“How can I think about this report when I’m so in love?”
-Freewriting is a quick outlet for these feelings so they don’t get so much in your way when you are trying to write about something else.
-Sometime your mind is marvelously clear after ten minutes of telling someone on paper everything you need to tell him.
-(In fact, if your feelings often keep you from functioning well in other areas of your life frequent freewriting can help: not only by providing a good arena for those feelings, but also by helping you understand them better and see them in perspective by seeing them on paper.)”
-(Writing with Power—Techniques for Mastering the Writing Process, New York: Oxford University Press, 1981, p.
+We have lots in our heads that makes it hard to think straight: we are mad at someone, sad about something, depressed about everything.
+Journaling can be an outlet for these feelings so they don’t get so much in your way when you are trying to think.
+“Sometime your mind is marvelously clear after ten minutes of telling someone on paper everything you need to tell him.
+(In fact, if your feelings often keep you from functioning well in other areas of your life frequent journaling/freewriting can help: not only by providing a good arena for those feelings, but also by helping you understand them better and see them in perspective by seeing them on paper.)”
+(Peter Elbow, Writing with Power—Techniques for Mastering the Writing Process, New York: Oxford University Press, 1981, p.
 15)

 In Genesis 1:1, the Creator spoke the earth into existence.
 At first it was a shapeless, chaotic mass (Living Bible).
-Then God separated, ordered, and created until finally He declared it “good.”
-Once we take the shapeless, chaotic mass of feelings, perceptions, images, prejudices and define them with words--then we can go back and separate and order it and see what it adds up to.
+Then God separated, ordered, and created until finally he declared it “good.”
+Once we take the shapeless, chaotic mass of feelings, perceptions, images, prejudices and define them with words—then we can go back and separate and order it and see what it adds up to.
 While the chaos swirls without words or logic inside our heads, the confusion remains.

 Use Writing to Discover Meaning